r-koch/ddal-docs/DDAL_Admin_Answers.md

 ### How do we prevent or what can we do if the **party doesn't have a spellcaster**?

 A character with the ability to cast even one spell can be a spelljammer.
 You can have a pre-game discussion so they have more information while choosing their characters or time to rebuild.
 With or without the discussion, if needed, use the apprentice wizard from Mordenkainen Presents: Monsters of the Multiverse (https://www.dndbeyond.com/monsters/2560723-apprentice-wizard) as a cadet.

+## Dragonlance Questions

+### In the Dragonlance adaption guide we do not have guidance on the **Warriors of Krynn** board game text boxes for optional play.
+Are they AL playable?

+Yes.

 ## Dungeoncraft (DC) Questions